metabase/metabase/docs/questions/start.md

 # Questions overview

 Questions are queries plus their visualization.
+You can

-You can ask questions using Metabase's graphical query builder, or create a native/SQL query.
+- Ask questions using Metabase's graphical query builder, or create a native/SQL query.
+- Ask questions based on models, raw tables, or other saved questions.
+- Save questions to collections and add them to dashboards.
+- And a lot more

 ## Reference docs